 Eventually, the shallow seas once more withdrew, leaving great depths of sediment behind.
 Erosion by wind, rain, and other agents began and eventually exposed the petrified trees.
 Petrified wood can be seen in the Petrified Forest National Park in Arizona.
 Among other interesting exposures of petrified wood is the one located in Yellowstone National Park, Wyoming.
 This is not a single forest but a vertical succession of 27 individual forests preserved in more than 2,000 ft (600 m) of volcanic debris.
 These specific forests are from the Eocene Epoch, about 50 million years ago.
 Not only have the tree trunks been preserved, but the impressions of leaves, twigs, needles, and cones have also been fossilized in the volcanic ash layers.

 A fossilized back bone segment of an elephant, possibly a Gomphothere, was donated to the museum by Christopher Bronny.
 This thoracic vertebra probably eroded out of the 10 million year old Mehrten formation.
-It was found in Sacramento County and is now a new addition to the museum’s Ancient Elephant display case.
+It was found in Sacramento County and is now an addition to the museum’s Ancient Elephant display case.